FAIR-Chem/fairchem/docs/tutorials/fine-tuning/fine-tuning-oxides.md

 ## Running the training job

 `ocp` provides a `main.py` file that is used for training.
-Here we construct the Python command you need to run, and run it. `main.py` is not executable, so we have to run it with python, and you need the absolute path to it, which we get from the `ocp_main()` that is defined in the [utilities](../ocp-tutorial).
+Here we construct the Python command you need to run, and run it. `main.py` is not executable, so we have to run it with python, and you need the absolute path to it, which we get from the `ocp_main()` that is defined in the ocpmodels.common.tutorial_utils.

 you must set a `mode` and provide a `config-yml`.
 We provide a checkpoint for a starting point, if you don't do this, it will start from scratch.